 - improve the quality of apprenticeships

-- expand the teaching of substantial vocational qualifications and the teaching of English and mathematics
+- expand the teaching of useful vocational qualifications and the teaching of English and mathematics

 - extend the provision of work experience

-Using the responses to the consultation, the government published its plans, in December 2011, for the FE sector in New challenges, new chances: further education system and skills reform plan.
-In July 2012, we published our plans in relation to 16 to 18 provision.
+Using the responses to the consultation, the government published its reform plans, in December 2011, in New challenges, new chances: further education system and skills reform plan.
+In July 2012, we published our plans for 16 to 18 provision.

-We will shortly publish an update on ‘New challenges, new chances’.
-This will explain the progress we have made in reforming the further education and skills system.
-We have already published a number of reports and plans on aspects of the system, including:
+In April 2013, we published Rigour and responsiveness in skills.
+This explained the achievements we have made in reforming the further education and skills system.
+We have also published several reports and plans on aspects of the system, including:

 - Jason Holt’s independent report on apprenticeships and small businesses, Making apprenticeships more accessible to small and medium-sized enterprises: a review by Jason Holt